chervol94/PHPRover/Readme.md

 #### Implementation

 The grid is defined from 0,0(bottom left) to the max size specified by the user (upper right corner), giving only positive coordenates to the world.
-(The world will have a position less than the quantity of the grids due to starting in 0 0)

     Y|        5 5
      |